This post was originally published August 2014. Text and images have been updated.

 - Add Indian spices and use as a base for curries

-- Use it as a creamy base for a vegetable pizza
+- Use it as a creamy base for a white pizza

-- Bake it with brown rice and broccoli for a creamy casserole
+- Bake it with brown rice and broccoli topped with cheese for a creamy casserole

 - A vegan moussaka with lentils and eggplant